calibancode/shipperizer/README.md

 - Click a line to delete a relationship

 #### Extras:
+- **Drag-n-drop** - Drag or copy-paste in images from your computer or the web
 - **Organize** - Rearranges into a clean circle while preserving relative order
 - **Export** - Saves a PNG of your chart
 - **Save/Load JSON** - Save your chart state or reload it later